Quarterback Taylor Heinicke signs two-year contract to return to Washington Football Team

 “I’ve never felt I had two feet in the door [in the NFL],” said Heinicke, 27.
-“I’ve always felt that I’ve been fighting either trying to make practice squad or even make the 53[-man roster].
+“I’ve always felt that I’ve been fighting, either trying to make practice squad or even make the 53[-man roster].
 It’s always been kind of one foot in, one foot out.
 Now, I actually feel like there’s a little more security there.
 This is the first time I’ve felt that being in the league, so it’s a great feeling.”

 For Washington, Heinicke is the first step in solving the team’s biggest roster issue: Quarterback stability.
 Last season, between injuries and poor performance, Washington shuffled its depth chart at least four times.
 Now, the team has Heinicke and will likely re-sign Kyle Allen, an exclusive rights free agent, sometime before March 17.
 The future of veteran Alex Smith is unclear.

 While team brass has praised Heinicke, it would prefer not to rely on just him and Allen at quarterback this season.
-During a video news conference last week with Rivera, general manager Martin Mayhew and executive vice president of football/player personnel Marty Hurney, all three stressed the need to explore all options at quarterback.
+During a video news conference last week with Rivera, General Manager Martin Mayhew and executive vice president of football/player personnel Marty Hurney, all three stressed the need to explore all options at quarterback.
 This includes via trade, draft and free agency.

 Heinicke said he was given no guarantees for his role next season.
-Rivera has preached competition since he started last season and Heinicke added “that’s the best way to do it.”
+Rivera has preached competition since he started last season, and Heinicke added “that’s the best way to do it.”
 But the quarterback knows he must now alter his style.
 He’s hurt himself in each of his two career starts playing at a busted-throttle pace because he didn’t know if he’d ever get another chance.
-Most recently, he separated the AC joint in his left shoulder on a dive for the pylon for a rushing touchdown in the wild card game against the Tampa Bay Buccaneers.
+Most recently, he separated the AC joint in his left shoulder on a dive for the pylon for a rushing touchdown in the first-round playoff game against the Tampa Bay Buccaneers.

 “Say I was starting in Week 2 — I’m not diving for that pylon,” he said.
 “I’m going for that first down, getting out, and I’ve got four more downs to get a touchdown.
 Little things like that.
 But my style of play with extending with my feet and stuff like that, I think that’s part of my game, so I don’t see myself changing that in any way.”

 If Heinicke were to win the starting job, it would be another remarkable chapter in his storybook journey.
 His career seemed finished as little as three months ago when he was studying for a mathematics degree at Old Dominion when Washington asked him to be the team’s “quarantine quarterback.”
-His stunning performance in a first-round loss to the eventual Super Bowl champion Tampa Bay Buccaneers impressed many and earned him as much stability as he’s ever had in the league.
+His stunning performance in the playoff loss to the eventual Super Bowl champion Buccaneers impressed many and earned him as much stability as he’s ever had in the league.

 The next big quarterback question for Washington likely involves Smith.
 If the team tenders Allen by March 17, his one-year salary would be $850,000.
 But Smith is owed a non-guaranteed salary of $18.75 million this year, and if he were to play, he would count $24.4 million against the cap.
 If Smith retires or is cut before June 1, the team would absorb $12.9 million in dead money; if either took place after June 1, the dead money would be $8.6 million.
 It’s possible the two sides could restructure Smith’s deal.